 8. Access application

-(1) A person who is not an existing user and who wants Western Power to provide it with one or more distribution access services must make an access application in accordance with this regulation.
+(1) A person who is not an existing user and who wants a corporation to provide it with one or more distribution access services must make an access application in accordance with this regulation.

-(2) A person to whom Western Power is providing distribution access services and who wants Western Power to provide it with one or more distribution access services in addition to those to which the user has access already must make an access application in accordance with this regulation.
+(2) A person to whom a corporation is providing distribution access services and who wants the corporation to provide it with one or more distribution access services in addition to those to which the user has access already must make an access application in accordance with this regulation.

-(3) A person who makes an access application under subregulation (1) or (2) and who wants Western Power to provide it with one or more transmission access services in connection with the distribution access services to which the access application relates (for example, because the person is seeking to transport electricity between a transmission connection and a distribution connection or between a distribution connection in respect of one subnetwork and a distribution connection in respect of another sub-network) must also apply for those transmission access services under the Electricity Transmission Regulations 1996.
+(3) A person who makes an access application under subregulation (1) or (2) and who wants a corporation to provide it with one or more transmission access services in connection with the distribution access services to which the access application relates (for example, because the person is seeking to transport electricity between a transmission connection and a distribution connection or between a distribution connection in respect of one subnetwork and a distribution connection in respect of another sub-network) must also apply for those transmission access services under the Electricity Transmission Regulations 1996.

 (4) An access application is not to be made for any services other than distribution access services.

-(5) An access application may only be made for the provision of distribution access services which the applicant wishes Western Power to commence to provide within 3 years of the date of the access application.
+(5) An access application may only be made for the provision of distribution access services which the applicant wishes the corporation to commence to provide within 3 years of the date of the access application.

-(6) An access application must contain the information listed in part A of Schedule 2 and may specify that the applicant wishes Western Power to make a preliminary assessment of the access application.
+(6) An access application must contain the information listed in part A of Schedule 2 and may specify that the applicant wishes the corporation to make a preliminary assessment of the access application.

-(7) Western Power must give the applicant a written response within 20 business days after receiving the access application.
+(7) The corporation must give the applicant a written response within 20 business days after receiving the access application.

 (8) A response in respect of an access application must include the following information —